berak/opencv_smallfry/readme.md

 * db: serialize cv::Mat to some popular databases.
 * latent: quick test with the latentsvm detector for people
 * dbrief: c++, opencv2.x port of http://cvlab.epfl.ch/research/detect/dbrief
+* bow.py: 2.4.9 can do BOW in python now
+* hep.cpp: playing with http://dismac.dii.unipg.it/hep/index.html